Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 can replace the default [cool URIs] of each record, that corresponds to the simple number of a row in a table of the database.

-Arks are short, opaque, meaningless, universel, unique and persistent ids for any records.
+Arks are short, opaque, meaningless, universal, unique and persistent ids for any records.
 The acronym "ark" means "Archival Resource Key".
 This is a reference to the Noah's ark (digital documents will have a long life) and to the world of archives (Omeka can be an institutional archive) too.
 Optionally, the